muratk3n/thirdwave/en/README.md

 Maybe the mechanical vs wild animal theme in scifi movies is a throwback to that feeling, way of coping with insane recent advances.
-It was mysterious to be scared of the beast.
+It was mysterious to be scared of the beast?
+Now smaller ones are causing more damage.

 ---